-Many faculty members begin their online courses by contacting students in advance of the course start date or during the first week of classes with an introductory email message (Bellafiore, 2007; Gibson and Blackwell, 2005; and Mensch and Ali, 2007).
+Many faculty members begin their online courses by contacting students in advance of the course start date or during the first week of classes with an introductory email message (Bellafiore, 2007; Gibson & Blackwell, 2005; Mensch & Ali, 2007).
 The purpose of this communication is to welcome the students, establish a comfortable class environment, introduce the class syllabus, schedule, protocols, and to establish a weekly routine.
 This strategy begins the course interaction, helps to establish “swift trust” and jump-starts the learning processes.
 It also signifies the start of meaningful instructor-to-student interaction.

 Link to example artifact(s)